LudoPinelli/comment-box.nvim/README.md

 - [better-escape](https://github.com/max397574/better-escape.nvim)
 - [nvim-comment](https://github.com/terrortylor/nvim-comment/blob/main/lua/nvim_comment.lua)

-Thnaks to @HiPhish for his excellent advice to make the code a bit better (I'm still working on it...) and all the contributors.
+Thanks to [@HiPhish](https://github.com/HiPhish) for his excellent advice to make the code a bit better (I'm still working on it...) and all the contributors.